google/wireit/README.md

 If a script has previously succeeded with the same configuration and input files, then Wireit can copy the output from a cache, instead of running the command.
 This can significantly improve build and test time.
-When a script is restored from cache, any `stdout` or `stderr` is replayed.

 To enable caching for a script, ensure you have defined both the [`files` and `output`](#input-and-output-files) arrays.